aspose-words/Aspose.Words-Documentation/en/python_via_dotnet/getting-started/features/_index.md

 ## Supported Platforms

-The platforms Aspose.Words for Python via .NET can be used on Windows x64 or x86 and wide range of Linux distributions with Python 3.5 or later installed.
-There are additional requirements to the target Linux platform:
+The platforms Aspose.Words for Python via .NET can be used on Windows x64 or x86, macOS x86_x64 or arm64 and wide range of Linux distributions with Python 3.5 or later installed.
+There are additional requirements to the target Linux and macOS platforms:
 - GCC-6 runtime libraries (or later)
 - Dependencies of .NET Core Runtime.
 Installing .NET Core Runtime itself is `NOT` required
 - For Python 3.5-3.7: The `pymalloc` build of Python is needed.
 The `--with-pymalloc` Python build option is enabled by default.
 Typically, the `pymalloc` build of Python is marked with `m` suffix in the filename.